What you should do if you want to reach your sales goal.

 - If the whole group sells 'x' items, everyone wins free pizza or ___________________.

-- Students who sell ‘x’ items get their yearbook for free.
+- Students who sell 'x' items get their yearbooks for free.

 - Students who sell 'x' items get a free ticket to the next school dance or ____________________.

-- Find an adult on campus that would be willing to participate in The Mystery Person Game.
+- Find an adult on campus willing to participate in The Mystery Person Game.

 - Incorporate The Money Game into your fundraiser.